🛡️ Seal the gaps, stop the pests, and own your space like a pro!

-This 2-pack of premium #0000 coarse steel wool pads offers 13 feet of flexible, durable rodent barrier material designed to fill and seal holes, vents, and cracks in homes, garages, and workshops.
-Its sharp steel fibers prevent mice and small animals from chewing through, while allowing airflow.
-Easy to cut and install, it’s a versatile DIY solution that also protects vehicle wiring and withstands damp environments without losing effectiveness.
+This 2-pack of premium #0000 coarse steel wool pads offers 13 feet of flexible, tough, and breathable rodent barrier fabric.
+Designed to fill and seal holes, cracks, vents, and pipelines, it prevents mice and small animals from invading your home, garage, or workshop.
+Easy to cut and install, it doubles as a rust remover and polishing aid, making it a versatile DIY essential for millennial professionals seeking effective, no-nonsense pest control.

 | ASIN | B0BJVHYNTS |